United World College of South East Asia

 The United World College of South East Asia (UWCSEA) is an independent international school in Singapore.
 It is a member of the United World College (UWC) movement, which includes 18 schools worldwide.
 UWCSEA provides a K–12 education consisting of five interlinking elements: academics, activities, outdoor education, personal and social education, and service.
 The UWCSEA learning program leads to the UWC Program in Grades 9 and 10 and the IB Diploma in Grades 11 and 12.
+In August 2024, the first cohort of a new IB "systems transformation pathway" began; UWCSEA was one of the first schools in the world to participate in the pilot program, along with UWC Atlantic, Mulgrave School, and Upper Canada College.
+The program is set to be set for mainstream offer for first teaching in 2030.

-The school has two campuses, with around 3,000 students at the Dover Campus and 2,500 at the East Campus in Tampines.
-Most students participate in the service program, which involves service to the school community, the Singaporean community, as well as overseas communities.
+The school has two campuses, with 3,100+ students at the Dover Campus and 2,800+ at the East Campus in Tampines.
+Most students participate in service and Global Concerns programs, which involves service to the school community, the Singaporean community, as well as overseas communities.

 UWCSEA is different from many of its sister colleges in the UWC movement, most of which are wholly boarding institutions that offer only a two-year International Baccalaureate Diploma Programme for mainly scholarship students of around 16–19 years of age.
 UWCSEA admits students from the age of 4, and the majority of students are children with parents who are expatriates or immigrants in Singapore.

 There are more than 300 boarders from 76 countries across both campuses, and there are over 100 students from 47 countries in grades 8-12 who are supported by scholarships.
 Singapore government policy prevents most citizens from attending international schools within the country, and therefore UWCSEA has the smallest percentage of local students of any UWC.
-There are 30 nationalities represented in the teaching staff, and there are 114 student nationalities.
+There are 44 nationalities represented in the teaching staff, and there are 117 student nationalities.